mpoquet/light-cont-repro-25/documentation/light-cont-doc.md

 - `--nopidns`: Disable the use of a PID namespace.
 - `--nocgroupns`: Disable the use of a cgroup namespace.
 - `--noutsns`: Disable the use of a UTS namespace.
-- `--notimens`: Disable the use of a time namespace.
 - `--test`: Launch embedded isolation tests.
 - `--env VAR=val`: Add environment variable.
 If you call `--env KEEPCURRENTENV` in the first occurence of `--env` in the options, your current environment will be kept.
 You can add others environment variables by subsequent `--env` calls.